kalimawiki/blog-writing/content/posts/how-regulatory-updates-by-vietnam's-moh-influence-market-access-for-innovative-medicines-2025-12-01.md

 The MOH's regulatory reforms—expedited pathways, international data acceptance, improved transparency, and clearer guidance—have compressed timelines, reduced costs, and increased predictability to levels that make Vietnam viable for earlier inclusion in regional launches.

 But here's what matters most: this is a transitional moment.
-Vietnam is modernizing rapidly but hasn't yet reached full regulatory maturity.
+Vietnam is modernizing rapidly, but hasn't yet reached full regulatory maturity.
 That creates advantages for companies that enter now:

 * The first-mover window is open.
 Leading therapeutic categories still lack established competition.
 KOL relationships are available.
 Treatment protocols are still being formed.
 Companies entering during this modernization phase will shape how the market develops.